szymonrybczak/szymonrybczak/README.md

 # Hello! 👋

-My name is Szymon, and I'm 19 yo dev.
-Currently I'm building [TesterArmy](https://tester.army/), future of tesing web and mobile apps.
+My name is Szymon and I'm currently building the future of autonomous QA testing at [TesterArmy](https://tester.army/).

 ## Follow me on X